shonendumm/EIP712-meta-transactions/README.md

 Optional: If you like, you can also verify the exchange contract, passing it the EsterToken contract address as an argument, e.g.:
 `npx hardhat verify 0xadd39d12aD9b8FFe3DCB48ac3822b94DD1308d2E --network rinkeby 0xE0427767282C793feb3896d048395ff543DBcAB2`

-After verification, go to rinkeby etherscan for the ESTR contract and transfer ESTER tokens to the Token Exchange contracy.
+6. After verification, go to rinkeby etherscan for the ESTR contract and transfer ESTER tokens to the Token Exchange contracy.

-Use Write Contract method to transfer 500000000000000000000 (500 tokens) to the Exchange contract.
+Use Write Contract method to transfer 500000000000000000000 (500 tokens) or more, to the Exchange contract.
 This is to give the Exchange some ESTR tokens, so that it can carry out user bid transactions.

-Copy the deployed token exchange contract address and paste to "index.html" (line 152).
+7. Copy the deployed token exchange contract address and paste to "index.html" (line 152).
 This is so that the index.html webpage can sign and send to the Token Exchange contract.
 Remember to save.

-Then, run the page server:
+8. Then, run the page server using:
-`http-server`
+`http-server -p 8080`

-Open your chrome browser (with metamask set to Rinkeby) http://127.0.0.1:8080
+9. Open your chrome browser (with metamask set to Rinkeby) http://127.0.0.1:8080

+10. Interact with the web app page.

 Enter your amounts or just use the default amounts.
 The default amounts will pass.

 The minimum bid price is 10, yes just 10.
 You can change this in the Token Exchange contract (but run all the above steps again).
 There is no minimum amount to buy.
 The default is 1000000000000000000, which is 1 ESTER after applying decimals (18) on it.

-Click "Sign bid", then remember to "Confirm and save bid".
+11. Click "Sign bid", then remember to "Confirm and save bid".

-Then click "Send batch orders manually" or wait 30 seconds for bids to send automatically.
+12. Then click "Send batch orders manually" or wait 30 seconds for bids to send automatically.

-Then you can go to rinkeby.etherscan to see the Token Exchange contract, under Events, it will indicate that your user has bought Ester tokens.
+13. Then you can go to rinkeby.etherscan to see the Token Exchange contract, under Events, it will indicate that your user has bought Ester tokens.

 You can verify your wallet balance by "reading" the ESTR token contract on Rinkeby.